futoin/specs/draft/ftn8_security_concept.md

 * `SafeOps` - Info + access to operation, which should not seriously compromise the system
 * `PrivilegedOps` - SafeOps + access to operations, which may compromise the system.
 Requires SecureChannel
 * `ExceptionalOps` - PrivilegedOps + access to very sensitive operations, like password change
-    * At Service discretion, should be one-time access with immediate downgrade to PrivilegedOps level
+    * At Service discretion, it should be one-time access with immediate downgrade to PrivilegedOps level
 * `System` - internal calls inside the same Service (can be cross-process)

 ## 2.13.
 Client fingerprints